Periodic Limb Movement Disorder (PLMD)

 Sleep-related movement disorder characterized by periodic limb movements of sleep (PLMS) with significant sleep disturbance and/or daytime functional impairment:

-- Periodic limb movements of sleep (PLMS) demonstrated during polysomnography
+- PLMS demonstrated during polysomnography

-- PLMS are repetitive contractions of the tibialis anterior muscles occurring mainly in non-rapid eye movement (NREM) sleep.
+- PLMS are repetitive contractions of tibialis anterior muscles occurring mainly in non–rapid eye movement (NREM) sleep.

 - Movements consist of unilateral or bilateral, simultaneous or not, rhythmical extension of the big toe and ankle dorsiflexion.